ldav1s/vss2svn/ssphys/ReadMe.txt

 === Renames ===

-Renaming an item in VSS mainly done in tne parent project.
+Renaming an item in VSS mainly done in the parent project.
 There is a name variable in the item physical file that always carries the last name, but all historic activities are recorded in the parent.

 Sadly, the project structure is not recorded with FD records.
-As with files, the last state is stored in a special file, but no reverse deltas exits.
+As with files, the last state is stored in a special file, but no reverse deltas exists.
 To get the correct names for older items, one have to reverse apply all actions beginning from the last state.